andrewyur/kagi-dev-project/readme.md

 It is unfortunately going to be very impractical to completely replicate a webpage using my proxy page, because webpages these days come in so many pieces, and the links that refer the browser to them are often relative, and are scattered all throughout each others contents.
 To make a webpage rendered via proxy look exactly like the real thing, I would have to search through every asset file for relative links, and replace them on the server side, which is quite a hassle.
 The webpages look mostly similar, off except for a font or a broken image here or there, and that is good enough for my purposes.

 looking back, it probably would have been a good idea to use some kind of framework, at least for the rss editor, because the code is getting very cluttered and hard to read...

+Actually, once I refactored everything into classes, the code became a lot more readable and easier to work with. love that!

+I decided to get rid of the option for the user to select the html attribute they want to be incorporated into the feed, because most of the time it will be textContent, or href for the article link.
+This does make it impossible to use in some edge cases, but I feel like this is a fair trade because it allows for the user to do the entire process without any knowledge of HTML/CSS.
+This will open the application up to a much larger userbase, as there are a good chunk of people who know what an rss feed is, but are not technically inclined and have little to no knowledge of html & css.